farhiongit/c_thread_pool/README.md

 - either a unique id returned by a previous call to `threadpool_add_task` ;
 - or `ALL_TASKS` to cancel all still pending tasks ;
-- or `LAST_TASK` to cancel the last still pending submitted task (it can be used several times in a row).
+- or `NEXT_TASK` to cancel the next still pending submitted task (it can be used several times in a row).

 Canceled tasks won't be processed, but `job_delete`, as optionally passed to `threadpool_add_task`, will be called though.